jjmcoconut/amethst/content/Introduction to Database.md

 __Functional Dependencies Definition__
 - Let R be a relation schema α ⊆ R and β ⊆ R
-- The functional dependency α⟶β holds on R if and only if for any legal relations r(R), whenever any two tuples t1 and t2 of r agree on the attributes α, they also agree on the attributes β, i.e., t1[α] = t2[α] ⇒ t1[β] = t2[β]
+- The functional dependency α⟶β holds on R if and only if for any legal relations r(R), whenever any two tuples t1 and t2 of r agree on the attributes α, they also agree on the attributes β, i.e., t1[α] = t2[α] ⇒ t1[β] = t2[β] (α, β may be multiple attributes)
 - e.g., Consider r(A, B) with the following instance of r ![[Pasted image 20240422145121.png|70]]
 	- On this instance, B⟶A hold; A⟶B does not hold